HLGFA: High-Low Resolution Guided Feature Alignment for Unsupervised Anomaly Detection: Experiments

-To investigate the contribution of different terms in the proposed feature alignment loss, we conduct a series of ablation experiments on the MVTec AD dataset by progressively enabling individual loss components.
-All variants are trained under identical settings, and the only difference lies in the composition of the feature alignment loss.
-For all ablation experiments, Wide-ResNet50~\cite{zagoruyko2016wideresnet} is utilized as the fixed backbone network.
+To investigate the contribution of each loss term, we conduct ablation experiments on MVTec AD by progressively enabling individual components of the feature alignment objective.
+All variants share identical training settings with Wide-ResNet50~\cite{zagoruyko2016wideresnet} as the frozen backbone, differing only in loss composition.
+As shown in Table~\ref{tab:ablation_loss}, cosine similarity alone already provides a competitive baseline.
+Among the auxiliary terms, the $\ell_1$ loss yields the most notable improvement, increasing AP-P by 3.9 points, which suggests that explicit element-wise consistency helps stabilize cross-resolution correspondence.